 - forcing someone to do something that they otherwise don’t want to do,

 - forcing someone to do something that they have a reason to do,

 - and forcing someone to do something that they want to do,

 “Authority” is a very peculiar alleged moral phenomenon.
-As with most good questions I’ll ponder at something that looks peculiar thinking what in the world could possible justify that, or why should I believe that such a property actually exists.
+As with most good questions I’ll ponder at something that looks peculiar thinking what in the world could possibly justify that, or why should I believe that such property actually exists.